roynguyen/backend-go/README.md

-# Build RESTful API in go using gorrila framework
+# Build RESTful API in go using go gin framework
 ### Install:
 clone source code from github:
 ```